SocAIty/socaity/README.md

 3. returns the result of the job

-## Advanced usage

-Subclass the ClientAPI to define your own models and use them with the same interface.

-# Endpoints

-The endpoints for the models are defined in the `socaity.endpoints` module.
-An endpoint contains the information to connect to an API like service_url, endpoint_name, endpoint_type, and provider.
-Feel free to add your own endpoints or use the predefined ones.

-# Common Questions:

-- What is SocAIty?

 # Important Note
 - PACKAGE IS IN ALPHA RELEASE.
-RAPID CHANGES TO SYNTAX AND FUNCTIONALITY NEED TO Be EXPECTED
+RAPID CHANGES TO SYNTAX AND FUNCTIONALITY NEED TO BE EXPECTED
 - LEAVE A STAR TO SUPPORT THIS WORK AND FOR MORE MODELS BEING ADDED TO THE LIBRARY